transparency-dev/witness-network/docs/proposal.md

 ### Why is the list of logs not signed?

-An attacker that can compromise the maintainer's distribution infrastructure would also defeat any automatic pipeline signing.
+An attacker that can compromise the maintainers' distribution infrastructure would also defeat any automatic pipeline signing.
 This means each maintainer would have to sign list updates manually for there to be much value.
 While not ruled out and doable, the overhead to manage these keys over time is likely